Bifurcations of highly inclined near halo orbits using Moser regularization: Dynamical Models and Symplectic Scaling Framework

 \subsection{Rescaled CR3BP and the Hill's Limit}

 We now introduce a rescaled CR3BP Hamiltonian $\hat{H}_\mu$ which converges to Hill's problem as $\mu \to 0$.
 The derivation follows the descriptions in~\cite{meyer_introduction-2ed_2009, frauenfelder_restricted_2018} and proceeds through two coordinate transformations.
-First, we translate the origin to the position of the moon:
+First, we translate the origin to the position of the light primary: